axonivy/dev.axonivy.com/src/app/pages/news/9.3/04-role-welcome.md

 ## Role based Welcome {#role93}

-The Designer welcome page assists you in settings up the workspace for your needs.
+The Designer welcome page assists you in settings up the workspace according to your role.

 - **Accessible**: simple and uncluttered featureset to onboard new users quickly into the first Process drawing experience.
 - **Advanced actions**: Testers and Developers don't loose any features, but gain quick access to advanced features.